jaxa/space_ros_turtlebot3_demo/README.md

 ### cFS (Core Flight System) Setup

-Clone and configure the Core Flight System (cFS) using the following commands: In `[cfs workspace path]`, enter any file path where you want to store cFS.
+Clone and configure the Core Flight System (cFS): In `[cfs workspace path]`, enter any file path where you want to store cFS.

 ```
 $ cd [cFS workspace path]